Creating a Culture of Customer Service in Schools

 “Great customer service, I’m not going to lie, is truly culture … It’s treating everyone maybe better than they expect to be treated.
 And if you do that, you’re gonna have a great culture.”

-Creating a culture of service sometimes means literally walking in the shoes of the students.
+Creating a culture of customer service sometimes means literally walking in the shoes of the students.
 When first starting out as a superintendent, Middleton got a call from a grandmother asking if a school bus could pick up her granddaughter.
 Because the family lived close to the school, it was expected that the second grader would walk or ride a bike.
 After getting the call, Middleton went to their house to look at the path himself.
 What he found was a series of busy streets, abandoned buildings, and finally, an unmanned crosswalk that would have been terrifying for a second grader to navigate on her own.

 Middleton is known for his ability to “put the moose on the table” or to address issues at their heart.
 He immediately gathered his leadership team.
 To his surprise, they defended the policy.
 It wasn’t until he made every member of the group take the second grader’s walk themselves that they changed their minds, some “visibly upset with themselves” for not taking action sooner.